sanskrit/learnsanskrit.org/content/guide/core/basic-vowels.md

 version of the Latin alphabet.

-Most of the Sanskrit in our guide is written in both Devanagari and in romanized Sanskrit.
-You can also change which scripts this lesson uses by using the dropdown menu at the very top of the page.
-(You might have to scroll up to see the menu.)
+Most of the Sanskrit in our guide is written in both Devanagari and in romanized Sanskrit. {web-only You can also change which scripts this lesson uses by using the dropdown menu at the very top of the page.
+(You might have to scroll up to see the menu.)} {print-only You can use a different script by accessing our online guide at {code learnsanskrit.org/guide}.}

 If you don't know Devanagari and want to learn it, see the {url[r=guide.topic slug=devanagari] Devanagari topic} in our guide.
 But before you do, we